Latest Study: Cause of Depression Is Not A Chemical Imbalance

 Mitch Prinstein, the American Psychological Association’s chief science officer, responded to the study by saying that there are two facts about depression that this study makes clear:

-Depression is a heterogenous disorder
+Depression is a heterogenous disorder.

 In other words, it isn’t caused by just one thing such as a chemical imbalance or absence of serotonin.
 Depression has many causes and presents differently from person to person.
 It’s not like a virus that is the same from person to person.
 Depression is diverse.